strontic/strontic.github.io/xcyclopedia/library/extrac32.exe-052CB6F7404214AD775D74324E756053.md

 ## Possible Misuse

 *The following table contains possible examples of `extrac32.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `extrac32.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --